 Prop the door back on card board, align its hinges and fix the pins in place.
 Test the door – it should move and back and forth smoothly and absolutely silently.
 Add a little bit more lubricant after you put it back in place.
 This is just till it falls back in place perfectly.

 With an oil based lubricant, you will need to wipe of the access otherwise it can stain and drip.
 Double check if the hinges are in place and are tight; even one piece out of place can compromise the strength of the door and cause serious accidents.
 These techniques will ensure that you stop squeaky doors.

 If you are considering lubrication and squeaky hinges, don’t forget the metallic fixtures that need timely lubrication as well.
 Locks and hinges can begin to rust and screech when they are not in use.

 Dismantling and cleaning fittings can be rather time consuming and unnecessary.
-Use a bottle with a nozzle cap to oil them from time to time, that is more than enough.
+Use a bottle with a nozzle cap to oil fix a squeaky door from time to time.